 There may, however, be instances when a lapsed certificate may require an employee to re-take the initial OSHA 24 Hour HAZWOPER - RCRA TSD Operations Training.
 Very often, this may be due to the long gap between having taken the training.
-This must be determined on a case-by-case basis and based on the employee's familiarity with safety and health procedures used at the employer’s worksite.
+The requirement for this should be evaluated individually, considering the employee's familiarity with the safety and health processes and procedures implemented at the employer's workplace.

 To receive a plastic wallet ID card, upload a passport-style and size photograph to your HAZWOPER OSHA Training account.
 Alternately, email the photograph to firstname.lastname@example.org.
 You will receive the plastic wallet card via U.S. mail within 2-3 weeks of course completion.